 Conversions - every marketer wants them, but not every marketer gets them 🤷♂️.
 As a marketer, you’re probably all too familiar with the need to measure the impact of your marketing efforts as the holy grail for success.

 Yet, one of the biggest challenges businesses face today is measuring their ROI.
-HubSpot ran a survey to marketers last year, and over 40% said proving ROI was their top priority.
+HubSpot ran a survey to marketers, and over 40% said proving ROI was their top priority.

 Tracking conversions lets you directly see results from your marketing campaigns, so you can make smarter investments across your channels and get the most from your ad dollars 💰.